abelozer/cisco-hints/ios-xr/flexible-cli.md

 At this moment configuration inherits the instructions from three groups.

 ## Create alias
-You may ask why we need groups _drain_ and _undrain_.
+You may ask why we need groups and templates called _drain_ and _undrain_.
 I'm going to show how we can use groups for dynamic device configuration.
 We'll need alias for this.

 This alias uses one parameter _action_ for calling group & template name.
 For simplicity we call them identically.
 ```cisco
 alias setbox (action) apply-group interfaces ospf $action; apply-template $action (1)
 ```
 > Apply-group rewrites itself.
-So if you want to add one group more you have to list all of them.
+If you want to add one group more you have to list all of them.

 ## Use alias
 Of course engineers should not do this with their hands.
 This work is dedicated for scripts.